FreddieKimL/Spotify-Statistical-analysis/README.md

 Analysis Steps:
 1. Before running the scripts, you have to apply your own Spotify API with your account which is included (client_id and client_secret)
 2. Create a song list that you'd like to analyze on your own Spotify account.
+(All the songs must be from the same artist who, in my case, is Jay Chou)